-This Easy Falafel Recipe makes fluffy on the inside, crispy on the outside fried chickpea balls.
+An Easy Falafel Recipe that makes fluffy on the inside, crispy on the outside fried chickpea balls.
 Made from a homemade dried chickpea mixture with fresh herbs, spices, and garlic.
 It’s a wonderful family friendly recipe for a healthy meatless meal!

 How to make authentic falafel

-If you are looking for a healthy vegetarian meal, grab your bag of garbanzo beans and make this Easy Falafel Recipe this weekend!
+If you are looking for a healthy vegetarian meal, grab a bag of dried garbanzo beans and make this Easy Falafel Recipe!
 Please leave me a comment below and let me know how you liked it.

 Easy Falafel Recipe